Chapter 2 Introduction to Statistical Modeling and Designed Experiments

 • Placebo: Often, participants in an experiment respond differently after they receive a treatment, even if the treatment is neutral.
 A neutral treatment that has no “real” effect on the dependent variable is called a placebo, and a participant’s positive response to a placebo is called the placebo effect.
 To control for the placebo effect, researchers often administer a neutral treatment (i.e., a placebo) to the control group.
 The classic example is using a sugar pill in drug research.
 The drug is effective only if participants who receive the drug have better outcomes than participants who receive the sugar pill.

 • Blinding: Of course, if participants in the control group know that they are receiving a placebo, the placebo effect will be reduced or eliminated; and the placebo will not serve its intended control purpose.
-Blinding is the practice of not telling participants whether they are receiving a placebo.
+Blinding is the practice of not telling participants whether they are receiving a placebo or even what treatment they receive.
 In this way, participants in the control and treatment groups experience the placebo effect equally.
 Often, knowledge of which groups receive placebos is also kept from people who administer or evaluate the experiment.
 This practice is called double blinding.
 It prevents the experimenter from “spilling the beans” to participants through subtle cues; and it assures that the analyst’s evaluation is not tainted by awareness of actual treatment conditions.

 • Randomization: Randomization refers to the practice of using chance methods (random number generation, etc.) to assign experimental units to treatments.
 In this way, the potential effects of lurking variables are distributed at chance levels (hopefully roughly evenly) across treatment conditions.
 For example, suppose we had 12 experimental units which we wanted to completely randomly allocate to three different treatments (call them A, B and C).
 We can accomplish this as follows in R: